AlphaIncorporated/SimplEvents/README.md

 # SimplEvents
+### Developed by Alfred Kang, Laavanya Sundaravel, Lai Wan Lin
-Hello this is our Secondary 4 School of Science and Techonology Coursework project This app was created with love by Alfred Kang, Laavanya Sundaravel, Lai Wan Lin
+Made with ❤️ by Alfred Kang, Laavanya Sundaravel, Lai Wan Lin using Python.

+  School of Science and Technology Computing Coursework 2022